Elmoderador/SMPES/docs/readme.md

 # 📚 SMPES Documentation

-### Official Documentation Index
+### Official Documentation Hub

-Welcome to the official documentation for **SMPES**.
+Welcome to the official documentation of **SMPES**.

-This section contains every document related to the project, gameplay systems and server information.
+This directory contains detailed documentation about the plugin's gameplay systems and internal architecture.

 ---